ijrex/Hack-Virtual-Machine/README.md

 A non user-defined variable argument to be parsed by the Virtual Machine: In the below example, `END_OF_BLOCK` isn’t an argument explicitly given from a command in the Hack VM code; it is however, required to allocate a specific memory address in outputted Hack ASM code.

-**e.g.**

 ```
 // lib/command-library/arithmetic/arithmetic.asm

-// The below variable is replaced at complile time with one
+// The below variable is replaced at complile time with the
-// more than the line number of the end of this block of code
+// value of the line number for end of this block of code +1

 @$C$_END_OF_BLOCK_$C$
 D=A